ehusby/misc/README.md

 # misc
-Miscellaneous Python and shell scripts, as well as small but useful utility files.
+Miscellaneous Python and shell scripts, as well as small but useful utility files